Connect to MCP clients

 const TOOLS = [

-{ name: "get_upload_url", description: "Get a presigned S3 PUT URL to upload a source video or audio file.", inputSchema: { type: "object", properties: { filename: { type: "string" }, content_type: { type: "string" } }, required: ["filename", "content_type"] } },
+{ name: "get_upload_url", description: "Get a presigned upload form (POST, multipart) for a source video or audio file.", inputSchema: { type: "object", properties: { filename: { type: "string" }, content_type: { type: "string" } }, required: ["filename", "content_type"] } },

 { name: "transcode_video", description: "Submit a video transcode job.
-Returns a job_id — poll get_job_status until complete.", inputSchema: { type: "object", properties: { object_key: { type: "string" }, output_format: { type: "string", enum: ["webm", "mov_prores", "mp3", "gif"] } }, required: ["object_key", "output_format"] } },
+Returns a job_id — poll get_job_status until complete.", inputSchema: { type: "object", properties: { object_key: { type: "string" }, output_format: { type: "string", enum: ["mp4", "webm", "mov_prores", "mp3", "gif"] } }, required: ["object_key", "output_format"] } },

-{ name: "get_job_status", description: "Poll the status of a transcode job.
+{ name: "get_job_status", description: "Poll the status of a transcode, convert, or transcribe job.
 Call every 5 seconds until complete or failed.", inputSchema: { type: "object", properties: { job_id: { type: "string" } }, required: ["job_id"] } },

 { name: "get_download_url", description: "Get a presigned download URL for a completed job.
 URL expires in 24 hours.", inputSchema: { type: "object", properties: { job_id: { type: "string" } }, required: ["job_id"] } },